Lower bounds on non-local computation from controllable correlation: Discussion

 We showed that the CNOT gate requires a resource system with $E_f$ of 1, the same entanglement of formation as one EPR pair.
 Another interesting problem is to ask if whenever the CNOT gate can be implemented exactly, the resource state is of the form $\Psi^+_{LR}\otimes \Psi_{L'R'}$ up to local unitaries on $LL'$ and $RR'$.
 This would be analogous to the self-testing property of certain non-local games.

 Our techniques so far assume that the NLQC implements a unitary operation.
-This requirement is necessary, and neither the controllable correlation or controllable entanglement provide lower bounds without placing this requirement.
-This is clear, since if it applied to quantum channels we could obtain a lower bound on entanglement the cost of $\mathcal{N}_{AB\rightarrow A}(\cdot)=\tr_B(U_{AB}\cdot U^\dagger_{AB})$, which has the same values of $\lambda_1$ and $\lambda_2$ as $U_{AB}$ does.
+This requirement is necessary, and neither the controllable correlation nor the controllable entanglement provide lower bounds without placing this requirement.
+This is clear, since if it applied to quantum channels we could obtain a lower bound on entanglement cost of $\mathcal{N}_{AB\rightarrow A}(\cdot)=\tr_B(U_{AB}\cdot U^\dagger_{AB})$, which has the same values of $\lambda_1$ and $\lambda_2$ as $U_{AB}$ does.
 However this channel can always be implemented with zero entanglement (by sending both inputs to the left), so this is a contradiction.
 An important open problem then is to find new quantities, or modifications of the controllable correlation / entanglement, which provide lower bounds on the entanglement cost of quantum channels.

 \textbf{Acknowledgements:} We thank Eric Culf who was involved in an earlier version of this project, and Eric Chitambar for noticing an important error in an early version of this paper.
+We thank the anonymous referees of TQC 2026 for further corrections.
 Research at the Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Industry Canada and by the Province of Ontario through the Ministry of Colleges and Universities.
 RC is partially supported by Canada's NSERC.